cregnier31/netcdf-parser/README.md

 ║║║├┤  │ ║   ║║╠╣───├─┘├─┤├┬┘└─┐├┤ ├┬┘
 ╝╚╝└─┘ ┴ ╚═╝═╩╝╚    ┴  ┴ ┴┴└─└─┘└─┘┴└─
 ```
+# NETCDF-Parser
-Before starting your container, be sure that your git configuration define autocrlf=false, then verify that files above use LF as endline:
+Before starting your container, be sure that your git configuration define autocrlf=false, then verify that files above use LF as endline

   - docker/django/Dockerfile

   - docker/django/launcher.sh

 This project is built on two containers using docker-compose, running the command above will build and run:

    - a web container based on django which allow you to parse plot, kpi (sat, insitu, score) and product description files and write their content into database.
 It provides a REST api to exploit those data.

    - a database container based on postgresql.

 # Files management
 ## Folders / Subfolders
 The django new commands developped in `apps/data_parser/management/commands/` are the following:

 - flush_database
    - Command to cleanup the database and create a new one to set all the tables using the file `universe_var_dtset.json` in root directory.
    - The tables in the database are the following : `Universe, Area, Variable, Product, Dataset, Subarea, Depth, PlotType, Stat, Plot`